abdel-rahmanSalem/distributed-key-value/README.md

 ## Under Development

 This project is still under development.
 It's my playground to learn and experiment, so expect frequent updates and changes.
-Feel free to explore, suggest improvements, or even fork the project and build your own version!
+Feel free to explore, suggest improvements, or even fork the project and build your own version :)